General considerations

 Example

-Updating a tool's range filter
+Setting a parameter's range filter

 When the tool has been published and used as a web tool in ArcGIS Pro, an input value outside of the filter range prompts an error indicating the value is out of range.

-The use of a range filter prevents values from being used outside of your defined range
+The use of a range filter prevents values from being used outside of your defined range.

 Similar to ArcGIS Pro, ArcGIS Enterprise uses Python environments in ArcGIS Server.